 • Relocation concerns

-• Enforcement of custody provisions
+• Enforcement of child custody provisions

-Ambiguous custody orders lead to recurring conflict.
+Ambiguous child custody orders lead to recurring conflict.
 We draft clear, enforceable parenting provisions designed to reduce friction and protect parental rights.

 Child Support & Alimony in Provo